 You can be in the thick of activities with a group of young people.
 You can be working behind the scenes in a management.
 Or you can be supporting as a trustee or helper.
 However you volunteer, our approach focuses on what you want to get from Scouting as well as what you can give, while respecting how much time you can offer.
 We also offer training, free of charge, to support all our adult volunteers.

-To apply for any of our roles below please apply here: https://form.jotform.com/scoutshw/application-for-county-role
+To apply for any of our roles below please contact HereToHelp for an application form.

 Here’s a more detailed breakdown of the role: